Union County Vocational Technical Schools

-The Union County Vocational-Technical Schools (UCVTS) are a grouping of schools on the Union County Vocational Technical Schools Campus in Scotch Plains, New Jersey, United States, which offers educational programs for students across Union County, eight at the high school level for students in ninth through twelfth grades and one at the adult education level.
+The Union County Vocational-Technical Schools (UCVTS) are a grouping of schools on the Union County Vocational Technical Schools Campus in Scotch Plains, in the U.S. state of New Jersey, which offers educational programs for students across Union County, eight at the high school level for students in ninth through twelfth grades and one at the adult education level.
 The high school level programs are separated into two groups, full-time students and shared-time students; and the full-time programs are further subdivided into the vocational program and career academies.

-As of the 2020–21 school year, the district, comprised of eight schools, had an enrollment of 1,633 students and 138.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2022–23 school year, the district, comprised of eight schools, had an enrollment of 1,668 students and 137.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.

+In 2023, The Union County Vocational-Technical Schools (UCVTS) in Scotch Plains received a $33-million investment to enhance and expand facilities on their Raritan Road campus.
+Announced by NJ Senate President Nick Scutari and Union County officials on July 26, the funding aimed to improve educational offerings at UCVTS.

 Awards and recognition

-Union County Magnet High School was recognized by Governor Jim McGreevey in 2003 as one of 25 schools selected statewide for the First Annual Governor's School of Excellence award.
+Union County Magnet High School was recognized in 2003 by Governor Jim McGreevey as one of 25 schools selected statewide for the First Annual Governor's School of Excellence award.

 In 2016, the Academy for Performing Arts was one of ten schools in New Jersey, and one of two high school programs in the state, recognized as a National Blue Ribbon School by the United States Department of Education.
 The Academy for Allied Health Sciences was one of nine public schools—and the only public high school—recognized in 2017 as Blue Ribbon Schools by the U.S. Department of Education.

 In 2021, the Academy for Information Technology (AIT) was given the Blue Ribbon School award by the U.S. Department of Education.

-2015 pink slipping of teachers

-On April 27, 2015, a group of 43 non-tenured teachers at the Union County Vocational Technical Schools were given non-renewal notices.
-Students staged protests to show support for the non-tenured teachers.
-On April 30, about 90 percent of district students wore red T-shirts in support of their teachers.
-On May 1, the students staged a sit-in before the start of classes.
-Students planned this sit-in to avoid breaking any school rules.
-The students planned to appear at the May 4 Board of Education meeting in support of their teachers.